stickeeuk/instrumentation/README.md

  - Install the InfluxDB PHP client: `composer require influxdata/influxdb-client-php`
  - Set the required .env variables `INSTRUMENTATION_EVENTS_EXPORTER` and `INSTRUMENTATION_INFLUXDB_*`

-### Using a Custom Database
+### Using a Custom Exporter

-If you wish to use a custom database class for `INSTRUMENTATION_EVENTS_EXPORTER` then you simply need to implement `Stickee\Instrumentation\Exporters\Events\DatabaseInterface` and make sure it is constructable by the service container.
+If you wish to use a custom exporter class for `INSTRUMENTATION_EVENTS_EXPORTER` then you simply need to implement `Stickee\Instrumentation\Exporters\Interfaces\EventsExporterInterface` and make sure it is constructable by the service container.

 ## Developing